In today’s rapid-fire innovation time, company leaders are actively adopting technology and disrupting their processes with automation.

-CTO as a service, or CaaS, stands for part-time tech and business advisory of Chief Technology Officer to assist a startup or a company.
+CTO as a service, or CTOaaS, stands for part-time tech and business advisory of the Chief Technology Officer to assist small and medium-sized enterprises (SMEs).

 Types of CTO services

-CTO types depend on the technical chief technical officer duties and the form of cooperation with a CTO.
+CTO types depend on the technical chief technical officer’s duties and the form of cooperation with a CTO.

-For example, if you only need a CTO consulting, you can hire a part-time external CTO, while the complex tech and business support will require full-time in-house employment.
+For example, if you only need a CTO consulting, you can hire a part-time external CTO. he complex tech and business support will require full-time in-house employment.

 There are 5 key CTO types:

-Full-time internal CTO can provide your company or project with thorough technical and business support.
-Chief technical officer responsibilities comprise full-time support in the development, planning, and even soft skills management in real-time.
+A full-time internal CTO can provide your company or project with thorough technical and business support.
+Chief technical officer responsibilities comprise full-time support in developing, planning, and even soft skills management in real-time.

 However, hiring a CTO as a full-time team member will create additional expenses for your company, such as HR expenses, office rent, and different labor taxes.